Roads and Transit

 Roads and Transit was a ballot measure in the U.S. State of Washington concerning transportation, that was sent to voters in the Snohomish, King, and Pierce Counties for approval on November 6, 2007.
 It was defeated by a margin of 56% to 44%.

-In 2006, the Washington State Legislature required Sound Transit and the Regional Transportation Investment District or RTID planning committee to jointly submit to voters a transportation financing plan in the 2007 general election.
+In 2006, the Washington State Legislature required Sound Transit and the Regional Transportation Investment District or RTID planning committee to jointly submit a transportation financing plan to voters in the 2007 general election.
 RTID and Sound Transit began working together on the Roads and Transit plan in June 2006.
 Along with regional planning and transportation agencies, they conducted years of engineering and design work.
 They also informed the public and collected public comments through open houses, surveys, letters, meetings and hearings.

 Provisions

-Roads and Transit proposed to expand mass transit and improve roads in the most heavily traveled corridors in Snohomish, King and Pierce counties.
-It is a unified program of investments in highways, light- and commuter-rail, HOV lanes, park-and-ride lots, and express and local bus service.
+Roads and Transit proposed expanding mass transit and improving roads in the most heavily traveled corridors in Snohomish, King and Pierce counties.
+It is a unified program of investments in highways, light- and commuter-rail, HOV lanes, park-and-ride lots, and express and local bus services.

 Sound Transit and RTID combined two plans in order to create a comprehensive, balanced package.

 Sound Transit's portion, ST2, was intended to extend the Puget Sound region’s light-rail system to 70 mi, create thousands of new Park and Ride slots, and expand bus and commuter-rail service.
 It was projected to cost approximately $24 billion over twenty years, to be financed by extending a regional sales tax of 0.4% and adding an extra 0.5% sales tax.

 RTID's portion, Blueprint for Progress, would have invested in state highways, bridges, and local roads in Snohomish, King, and Pierce counties in order to ease choke-points and improve safety.
 Increasing sales tax by 0.1% and the motor vehicle excise tax by 0.8% was projected to fund the package's twenty-year cost of $14 billion.